nkrusch/dissertation/readme.txt

 🐳  Getting Started — Create a Docker Environment
 ------------------------------------------------------------------------

-Prerequisites:
+PREREQUISITES
 * Docker - https://docs.docker.com/engine/install/
 * Operating system - in principle any Docker-compatible OS
 * memory - container size is be approx. 8 GB
-* Internet - Container build/pull requires the host to be online, other steps can be executed offline.
+* Internet - Only container build/pull requires the host to be online.

 Prepare and launch a virtual execution environment.
-There are two options (the first one is faster).
+There are two options.
+The first one is faster.
+On some machines you may need sudo.
+All necessary software is pre-installed in the container.

-OPTION A) Use a pre-built container.
+[≤10 min] OPTION A) Use a pre-built container.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:main
-    docker run -v "$(pwd)/dissertation:/usr/dissertation" \
-        -it --rm ghcr.io/nkrusch/dissertation:main
+    docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:main

-OPTION B) Build a new container.
-Run at the unzipped sources root:
+[~20 min] OPTION B) Build a container.
+Run at unzipped sources root:

     docker build --platform=linux/amd64 . -t dimage
-    docker run -v "$(pwd):/usr/dissertation" -it --rm dimage
+    docker run --name dimage -it --rm dimage

-* All necessary software is pre-installed in the container.
-* The docker run command mounts a shared volume to share files between the container and the host.
+NOTES
 * The container expects amd64/x86 architecture.
-It can be used on other architectures, but it will run slower.
+* It is runnable on other architectures, but will run slower.
-* The container has been tested on macOS (amd and arm).
+* The container has been tested on macOS (amd64-darwin, arm64-darwin).
-* Not compatible with podman.
+* The container is not compatible with podman.

 ------------------------------------------------------------------------
 📁  Source Code Organization